Weather will impact holiday travel. Here is the day-by-day forecast - KTVZ

 Mother Nature might also be getting her holidays confused thanks to big swings in temperatures.

-From Cleveland, Ohio, down through Miami, Florida, temperatures on Tuesday will average 10-15 degrees below normal, making it feel more like Christmas than Thanksgiving.
+From Cleveland down through Miami, temperatures on Tuesday will average 10-15 degrees below normal, making it feel more like Christmas than Thanksgiving.

 Quite the opposite for the intermountain West and High Plains regions, which will be 10-20 degrees above normal Tuesday, resembling Halloween temperatures more than Thanksgiving.